dgelessus/NAGUS/docs/uru/protocol.rst

 (The server cannot initiate pings, only reply to requests from the client.)

-For all types except the game server, the client regularly sends ping requests to the server to tell it that the connection is still alive.
+The client regularly sends ping requests to the server to tell it that the connection is still alive.
 MOSS automatically disconnects clients that haven't sent pings for a while.
 DIRTSAND also times out inactive clients similarly,